drshahizan/SECP3843/submission/qaisarrra/question2/question2.md

 <br></br>

 ### Create
- For this segment, I have previously deleted the document at the **DELETE** section and now I am recreating it using this method.
+ For this segment, I have previously deleted the document at the **Delete** section and now I am recreating it using this method.
 You can also use the **sample document** from this [page](https://github.com/drshahizan/dataset/tree/main/mongodb/04-companies).
 However, do not include the document ID as MongoDB will automatically generate it for you.
 I have also emptied certain arrays for future modification.
 To create a record using the MongoDB shell, I will use [db.collection.insertOne()](https://www.mongodb.com/docs/manual/reference/method/db.collection.insertOne/).
 The **insertOne()** method will allow me to create a document containing the following queries:
 ```bash
 db.Companies.insertOne(
    {